sstarr77/economic_resilience_group_project/README.md

     - I should be able to `Restart & Run All` in your notebook(s) and see that the _exact same_ results are reproduced.
     - To check that everything worked properly, you may consider forking your own repo to a different location on your computer and checking that all notebooks can run properly from top to bottom.

-3) You may build _either_ a supervised learning model _or_ conduct an unsupervised learning analysis.
-Bear in mind that the value you provide to New Light Technologies may come from data ingestion, data cleaning, EDA, and/ or a dashboard, etc. While a model may not be immediately apparent, be creative. *Without us telling you exactly what model to build, how could you build a model to increase performance or generate better insights when answering the problem you are facing?*
+3) Bear in mind that the value you provide to New Light Technologies may come from data ingestion, data cleaning, EDA, and/ or a dashboard, etc. While a model may not be immediately apparent, be creative. *Without us telling you exactly what model to build, how could you build a model to increase performance or generate better insights when answering the problem you are facing?*

-**Deadline**: January 18th, 2019.
+**Deadline**: April 26th, 2019.

 **Questions**: Questions should be sent to your local instructor; questions that need to go to the client should be directed to Matt Brems via email (matt.brems@ga.co).
 Questions should be specific, brief, and formatted so that they can be directly sent to our contacts at NLT.
 > This is a good practice to develop!
 When contacting a boss or a client, you should make your question as easy as possible to answer.
 Consider the following two examples: